Last Updated on 17 January 2026 by Cycloscope

 There are two ways to reach Lundu (the town where the park is located) from Kuching:

-- the south route, 98km mostly on highway H150.
-This may be the fastest route if you are by car or bus.
+- The southern route, 98km, is mostly on highway H150.
+This may be the fastest route if you are driving or taking the bus.

 Check the map at the bottom of the article for more details.